parktart/matrix-GPT/README.md

 ## About

-Goal is to learn about APIs by connecting chatGPT to a webpage!

-All done!
+My goal with this little app was to learn about APIs by connecting chatGPT on a single page application.
+I ended up learning much more than I originally thought this project would require including JSON, HTTP, Node, Express, and APIs.
+That's the beauty of learning through building!
+My personal notes on these new-to-me subjects can be found below.

 [LIVE PAGE](https://matrix-gpt-render.onrender.com/)

 [Wake Up, Neo scene on YouTube](https://www.youtube.com/watch?v=sjoad6gcRzs)
  <br>

 ## JSON

 JSON - JavaScript Object Notation